brugr9/Heartbeat51/README.md

 On the Android device enable USB Debugging mode (cp.
 [7]):

-1. Launch the `Settings` application.
+> 1. Launch the `Settings` application.
-2. Tap the `About Phone` option (generally found near the bottom of the list).
+> 2. Tap the `About Phone` option (generally found near the bottom of the list).
-3. Then tap the `Build Number` option _7 times_ to enable _Developer Mode_.
+> 3. Then tap the `Build Number` option _7 times_ to enable _Developer Mode_.
 You will see a toast message when it is done.
-4. Now go back to the main `Settings` screen and you should see a new `Developer Options` menu you can access.
+> 4. Now go back to the main `Settings` screen and you should see a new `Developer Options` menu you can access.
-5. Go in there and enable the `USB Debugging` mode option.
+> 5. Go in there and enable the `USB Debugging` mode option.
-6. Connect the Android device to the PC by USB cable.
+> 6. Connect the Android device to the PC by USB cable.

-On the PC setup Android Debug Bridge ADB (cp.
+On the PC setup "Android Debug Bridge" ADB (cp.
 [7]):

-1. Launch an administrative PowerShell.
+1. Launch an administrative PowerShell
-   1. Ensure you have setup Android Debug Bridge, e.g., by using Chocolatey packet manager (cp.
-[3], see listing 2.5.).
+   1. Install "Android Debug Bridge", e.g., by using Chocolatey packet manager (cp.
+[3], see listing 2.5.)
-   2. Start the Android Debug Bridge and map TCP port 1883 bidirectional (cp.
-[8], see listing 2.6. and listing 2.7.).
+   2. Startup the "Android Debug Bridge" with mapping TCP port 1883 bidirectional (cp.
+[8], see listing 2.6. and listing 2.7.)
 2. Back on the Andorid, a prompt "Allow USB Debugging" is shown, accept by hitting `OK`

-*Listing 2.5.: Use of Chocolatey to Install ADB*
+*Listing 2.5.: Use of Chocolatey to Install Android Debug Bridge*
 ```PowerShell
 choco install adb
 ```